Relintai/pandemonium_engine_docs/03_usage/05_animation/02_cutout_animation.md

 ![](img/tuto_cutout5.png)

 The pivot can also be adjusted *visually*.
-While hovering over the desired pivot point,  press :kbd:`V` to move the pivot there for the selected Sprite.
+While hovering over the desired pivot point,  press `V` to move the pivot there for the selected Sprite.
 There is also a tool in the tool bar that has a similar function.